 That said, it’s also good to know that you can and will come out the other side if you don’t give up!
 The moral of the story?
 Never, ever give up!

-In a different way, listening to Chamath discuss his own need to reinvent himself due to incredible dissatisfaction and unhappiness represents another side of the same coin.
-In the Bloomberg interview, Chamath is forced to reconcile statements he made on the Recode podcast three years ago, in March 2019.
+In a different way, listening to Chamath discuss his own need to reinvent himself due to incredible dissatisfaction and unhappiness represented on the other side of the same coin.
+In the Bloomberg interview, Chamath is forced to reconcile statements he made on the Recode podcast three years ago, in March 2019 as makes his return foray into public venture capital.

 The discussion on the Recode podcast is one of the more authentic and interesting conversations I have ever heard from a billionaire.
 I love this conversation, as Chamath rails against everything that enabled him to become a billionaire at age thirty-two in an effort to find his own pathway to happiness.

-The takeaway: We all have a story to tell about our journey and how we find happiness, no matter if we are living on the street or in the penthouse.
+The takeaway: We all have a story to tell about our personal journey and how we strive to find happiness and fulfillment, no matter if we are living on the street or in the penthouse.